Saturday, December 01, 2007

 Method:

-Boil some water in a teapot, place your lemons in a bowl and blanch them.
-This makes the lemons more fragrant.
-How many lemons should you use?
-Your call.
-Pour out the water.
 While you’re at it, get a clean, empty jar big enough to hold your sliced lemons (jam jars work great), and swivel some hot water around in it.
-Pour out and dry the jar.
+Pour out.

-When the lemons are cool enough to handle, slice thinly.
-Place in the jar and pour some sugar over the citrus.
+Cut the lemons into thin slices.
+Place in the jar and pour some sugar over the slices.
 How much sugar?
-Again, your call.
+Your call.
 I was taught to cover the lemons in sugar completely, but you can use less, of course.
 Refrigerate.
 The lemons will develop a nice sugar syrup in a day or two.

 4 comments: